6.1 — Operator precedence and associativity

 Consider a compound expression like 7 - 4 - 1.
 Should this be grouped as (7 - 4) - 1 which evaluates to 2, or 7 - (4 - 1), which evaluates to 4?
 Since both subtraction operators have the same precedence level, the compiler can not use precedence alone to determine how this should be grouped.

-If two operators with the same precedence level are adjacent to each other in an expression, the operator’s associativity tells the compiler whether to evaluate the operators from left to right or from right to left.
+If two operators with the same precedence level are adjacent to each other in an expression, the operator’s associativity tells the compiler whether to evaluate the operators (not the operands!) from left to right or from right to left.
 Subtraction has precedence level 6, and the operators in precedence level 6 have an associativity of left to right.
 So this expression is grouped from left to right: (7 - 4) - 1.

 Table of operator precedence and associativity